-To be able to travel to places that the general public don't normally venture to.
-Jon, Devon Trail Riding is the historical rural pastime of motorcycling on unsealed roads.
+Trail Riding is the historical rural pastime of motorcycling on unsealed roads.
 The motorcycles used are required to be road legal, taxed and insured as with all other road-going motorcycles.
 Riders are required to have passed the relevant tests and must comply with helmet laws.

-The wider motorcycling community is made up of around 1.5 million people who ride regularly, with Trail Riders being an important segment of a sector worth around £7 billion to the UK economy.
+The wider motorcycling community is made up of around 1.5 million people who ride regularly, with Trail Riders being an important segment of a sector worth £2.4 billion1 of the wider sector valued at just over £7 billion21 to the UK economy.

 Trail Riding delivers major benefits to communities, sustainable tourism, public access, personal health and wellbeing, and to society as a whole.